lisk77/comet/README.md

 > This project is in early development and is not yet ready for use.
 >
 > It could be potentially used to make something very basic in a very hacky way but it is not a good experience
+>
+> UPDATE: It is slowly getting where I want it to be (at least for 2D)

 ## Features